Undivided Resources

 Once you have your list of questions, wants, and needs ready, contact the schools you’re considering or the district to set up tours.
 Ask to tour all class options that may apply to your child (for example, a general education class or a special day class, or SDC) so you’ll have a firm understanding of what is offered in each class.
 You may also consider touring a private school that may be a more appropriate match for comparison; however, remember that the district is not legally required to implement your child’s IEP in a private school setting.
 Many parents feel uncomfortable asking hard questions during tours, but remember that you are your child’s most important advocate, and you should never feel bad about making sure they will be supported and safe at a school that fits their needs.
 Many quality programs encourage parents to help school staff with safety checks throughout the year; your feedback can help improve a school’s environment and procedures.

 It's a good idea to write down any questions you may have before the tour to make the most of your time with school administrators and teachers.
 It's also helpful to get a phone number or email address if questions arise later.
-Take a notebook with you to write down anything that might come up during your tour — and be sure to download our comprehensive tour checklist to take with you!
+Take a notebook with you to write down anything that might come up during your tour.
+If you're an Undivided member, be sure to download our comprehensive tour checklist to take with you!

 Printable preschool tour checklist